-The city of San Miguel de Allende, Mexico, a UNESCO-designated World Heritage Site, is full of beauty and charm with its Baroque/Neoclassical architecture, cobblestone streets, and decorated doors and windows.
+San Miguel de Allende is a city located on the eastern side of the state of Guanajuato, Mexico.
+A UNESCO designated World Heritage Site, this place is full of beauty and charm with its Baroque/Neoclassical architecture, cobblestone streets, and brightly colored buildings often adorned with decorations and flowering Bougainvillea.

 The doors of San Miguel de Allende are substantial and beautiful.
 Like the windows, many are accentuated with the addition of interesting hardware, knockers, and flowering vines.